maragudk/gomponents/README.md

 ## Features

 - Build reusable HTML components
-- Write declarative HTML5 in Go without all the strings, so you get
+- Write declarative HTML 5 in Go without all the strings, so you get
-  - Type safety
+  - Type safety from the compiler
-  - Auto-completion
+  - Auto-completion from the IDE
+  - Easy debugging with the standard Go debugger
-  - Nice formatting with `gofmt`
+  - Automatic formatting with `gofmt`/`goimports`
 - Simple API that's easy to learn and use (you know most already if you know HTML)
+- Useful helpers like
+  - `Text` and `Textf` that insert HTML-escaped text,
+  - `Raw` and `Rawf` for inserting raw strings,
-- Useful helpers like `Text` and `Textf` that insert HTML-escaped text, `Map` for mapping data to components, and `If`/`Iff` for conditional rendering.
+  - `Map` for mapping data to components and `Group` for grouping components,
+  - and `If`/`Iff` for conditional rendering.
 - No external dependencies

 ## Usage